SophieHogg/minesweeper/README.md

 An minesweeper game developed in HTML and JS as a personal project.

-To Do:
+## To Do:

--   Decide colour scheme
--   fill out page
--   add scripts to create grid and add mines
 -   add scripts for what happens on click
 -   add possibility for user to mark squares for mines
+-   add ability to change number of mines that appear via a text box

 ## Styling and Design